 • a high speed food processor/blender

-• 2 empty 2 litre milk cartons or 2 litre jugs
+• 1 empty 2 litre milk carton or a 2 litre jug for the cream/milk mix

 • containers to store the ice-cream in when finished.
 I use 1 litre containers.